l3LUEPHOENIX/vision/README.md

 Then delete the repo and re-clone it.
 After that, try docker compose again.

-# Log Viewer Version 1.2
-View remote log contents in real time on a web page.

-Remote servers have a python script watching specific log files and send POST requests every time new content is added to the log file.

-Dependancies:
-- Flask
-- Flask-sse
-- inotify
-- requests
-- redis

 ## Changes
 1.1:
     - All python packages are installed via pip from offline packages, including gunicorn and gevent.